pomdtr/sunbeam/www/frontend/docs/reference/schemas/action.md

     // the type of the action (required)
     "type": "reload",
     // override the current params (optional)
+    "reload": {
         "params": {
             "full_name": "pomdtr/sunbeam" // key must match the name of the param }
+    }
 }
 ```